LostInCompilation/RangeBasedForLoop-WithCounter/README.md

 # Range-Based For Loop with a counter variable

-This small helper adds an integer counter/index variable to C++ Range-Based For Loops.
+This small, single header utility adds an integer counter/index variable to C++ Range-Based For Loops.

 ## Motivation
 Motivation